kakarotto67/KnowledgeBank/SDLC/Basics.md

   - Remove unnecessary stuff, learning is important, decide as late as possible, develir fast, responsible team
 - Kanban (as type of LSD)
   - Start with existing process, board with queue of tasks, capacity of each team member
+- Feature-driven Development (FDD) - iterative and incremental process which is base on development by feature
+  - Feature1 >> Feature2 >> ... >> FeatureN
+- Use-Case-driven Process
+  - Attributes are the Actor and the Use Case

 #### RUP and AUP
 - Rational Unified Process (RUP) attributes: